top of page

 Best place to dive in Thailand with whale sharks

 Around 100 kilometres south of the Surin Islands is another scuba diving mecca, the glorious Similan Islands.
 This stunning archipelago lies off the coast of Khao Lak and encompasses some of Thailand’s most sought-after dive sites.
-A liveaboard trip to the Similans is a must for any serious diver and can be combined with a longer itinerary including the Surin Islands.
+In our opinion, a liveaboard trip to the Similans is a must for any serious diver and can be combined with a longer itinerary including the Surin Islands.

-Massive granite boulders rise dramatically from the seafloor, creating a dramatic backdrop for encounters with curious reef sharks and schools of tropical fish.
-The real showstoppers, however, are the vibrant coral formations that explode with colour, forming majestic gardens that are a photographer's dream.
+In the Similans, massive granite boulders rise dramatically from the seafloor (it's reminiscent of the Seychelles), creating a spectacular backdrop for encounters with curious reef sharks and schools of tropical fish.
+The real showstopper are the coral formations that explode with colour, forming magnificent gardens that really are a photographer's dream.

 Many divers heading to the Similans are particularly drawn to the possibility of spotting manta rays and whale sharks, both of which are known to frequent these nutrient-rich waters.
-With their warm temperatures, excellent visibility and easy diving conditions, the Similan Islands offer an exceptional scuba experience, making them one of the best places to dive in Thailand
+If you're planning a sustainable dive vacation in Thailand and want include the Similans, plan to be there between October and May when you can expect the calmest seas and best visibility.

 Eco-friendly dive liveaboards in the Surin and Similan Islands